-Vital Signs is a biennial report by the Clayoquot Biosphere Trust that brings together social, cultural, economic, and environmental information to tell a story about the Clayoquot Sound Biosphere Reserve region and measures the vitality of our communities.
+Vital Signs is a biennial report by the Clayoquot Biosphere Trust that brings together social, cultural, economic, and environmental information to tell a story about the Clayoquot Sound Biosphere Region and measures the vitality of our communities.
 The CBT is committed to a long-term monitoring program for the region and our communities.
 The information in Vital Signs tells the story of regional health through regular reporting and will help us:

 In 2015 the CBT launched the first ever Living Wage for the Clayoquot Sound Biosphere Region.
 The Living Wage report is an important part of the Vital Signs program, as it reflects the real cost of living for residents of our eight communities, and will be a unique tool to inform conversations on affordability, health, and quality of life in the region.